4s6ggs/icom-icm710-vfo/README.md

     └── Ports (COM & LPT)
 ```

-Identify the COM port used by the radio interface.
+Identify the COM port assigned to the radio interface.

 Example: